-Throughout September and October, Digital Grassroots held the Digital Rights Learning Exchange Program (DRLX) Cohort 2 in cooperation with the Open Internet for Democracy Initiative and support from the Mott Foundation.
-This was the second edition of the program – after the successful first run, which took place earlier this year in spring.
+Throughout September and October, Digital Grassroots held the Digital Rights Learning Exchange Program (DRLX) Cohort 2 in cooperation with the Open Internet for Democracy Initiative and with support from the Mott Foundation.
+This was the program’s second edition – after the successful first run, which took place earlier this year in spring.

 The program provided emerging digital rights advocates with training and mentorship on developing and implementing digital rights advocacy projects across such areas as:

 - Access and Affordability